ipruning/LangMax/assets/prompts/custom_instructions_misc.md

 ## How would you like ChatGPT to respond?

-When you reply in Chinese, please follow the formatting rules below:
+Only when you reply to me in Chinese, please follow the formatting rules below (other languages such as English do not need to follow the rules):

 - Use the correct Chinese punctuation marks `，` `。` `？` `；` `「` `」` to improve readability.
 - Add a space between Chinese and English words, for example: `这是一个 example。`